By Joseph M. Williams

 ...
 [I]f the literature on solving such problems is thick, our understanding of how we articulate the substantive problem that occasions our efforts to solve them is quite thin.
 By "substantive problem" I do not mean the local and ongoing struggle toward the discovery and articulation of meaning, but the significant question whose answer justifies the effort, the problem in the world or mind whose solution repays our time spent writing and our readers' spent reading.
 We criticize the writing of our students and colleagues on many grounds, but none is more common – or devastating – than the observation that they have failed not just to solve a problem, but even to pose one that we think "interesting."
 And as teachers, we experience no failure more common than our inability to explain what we mean by "pose" or "interesting" or "problem" and what it is about a text that elicits such criticism.

 Joseph M. Williams was University of Chicago Professor Emeritus.
 Born in 1933 in Cleveland, Ohio, he passed away on February 22nd at his home in South Haven, Michigan.
 Williams was the author of what has been characterized as among the most influential books on the teaching of writing, Style: Ten Lessons in Clarity and Grace.
 He was a member of the faculty at the University of Chicago for more than three decades and co-founded the University's writing program.
 In addition to Style, Williams wrote or edited more than 10 books, including a sweeping history of the English language, The Origins of the English Language.

 Publication Information: Williams, Joseph M. (2011).
 Problems into PROBLEMS: A Rhetoric of Motivation.
-Practice & Pedagogy.
-Fort Collins, Colorado: The WAC Clearinghouse.
-Available at https://wac.colostate.edu/books/williams/
+Practices & Possibilities.
+The WAC Clearinghouse. https://wac.colostate.edu/books/practice/williams/